 The effectiveness of the policy will be regularly monitored to ensure that health and safety arrangements are being implemented and that the people named in the policy are carrying out their duties.

-The policy will be reviewed annually and revised where necessary.
+The policy will be reviewed annually, following a significant event or a change to policy or procedures and revised where necessary.